Accused escapes from police lock-up, jumps into river, drowns | Law-Order

 Accused escapes from police lock-up, jumps into river, drowns

-An accused, who was in the custody of the police at Thodupuzha station here, escaped from the lock-up on Friday, jumped into the adjacent river and drowned.The accused was Shafi 35, a history-sheeter, the police said.
+An accused, who was in the custody of the police at Thodupuzha station here, escaped from the lock-up on Friday, jumped into the adjacent river and drowned.The accused was Shafi 35, a history-sheeter, said the police.
 He drowned after sometime, police said.
 Thodupuzha river flows adjacent to the police station.

 - Country: